ndrarmstrong/web/_posts/2009-07-20-xaml-not-just-for-ui-part-ii.markdown

 layout: post
 published: true
 title: !
 'XAML: Not Just for UI (part II)'
+excerpt: !
+'Continuing from part 1 in the series, this post describes some of the tricky bits for implementing your own XAML-based test data loading infrastructure.'
 ---

 Continuing from [part 1]({% post_url 2009-07-12-xaml-not-just-for-ui %}) in the series, this post describes some of the tricky bits for implementing your own XAML-based test data loading infrastructure.

-For those that haven't read part I, the story to this point is that XAML can be used to do some things that are completely unrelated to user interfaces -- like loading test data -- and that some of the benefits that XAML provides to WPF it also provides in other scenarios as well.
+For those that haven't read [part 1]({% post_url 2009-07-12-xaml-not-just-for-ui %}), the story to this point is that XAML can be used to do some things that are completely unrelated to user interfaces -- like loading test data -- and that some of the benefits that XAML provides to WPF it also provides in other scenarios as well.
 I'd suggest [heading on over]({% post_url 2009-07-12-xaml-not-just-for-ui %}) and giving it a quick scan if you haven't done so yet.